Open to Michigan residents of all ages.

 - The story with the most votes wins the Readers’ Choice award for each category.

 - Designated judges will also review the top 10 semifinalists in each category and choose the Judges’ Choice and runner-up awards for each category.
+The judges evaluate the semifinalist stories based on this criteria.
+They give each story a rating for each of the seven criteria, and the ratings are then totaled.

 - Winners are announced via email and on the Write Michigan website on Feb.
 4, 2020.